jes/autopatzer/README.md

 I thoroughly encourage you to build an Autopatzer board.
 You'll need:

  - 3d printer
- - comfortable setting up a Raspberry Pi
  - soldering skills
  - general DIY skills
+ - and it would probably help to have prior experience with Arduino and Raspberry Pi

 I currently have 4 spare PCBs so if you want one please just get in touch and tell me where to post it.